wooden-spoon-leg-warmers/fluffy-carnival/README.md

 - created a basic db terraform setup
 - make things simple to reduce any issues and the need to manage secrets and set the postgres user pw to password

+### 2:00pm

+Final testing an tweaking, tested few things and found little bugs here and there.
+Wrote up a installation guide, will be testing the IaC syncing part now and the general code of the api to see how it handles now all the infra is setup and i am happy with it.

 ## Installation

 ### Prerequisites